danielcregg/aooc-project-template/README.md

             :
 ```

-## Minimum Project Requirments
+## Minimum Project Requirements

-Confirm and demonstrate how you have met all minimum project requirments:
+Confirm and demonstrate how you have met all minimum project requirements:

-* The project, including code and documentaion, will be fully contained in the provied Git Classroom repo.
+* The project, including code and documentation, will be fully contained in the provided Git Classroom repo.
 * The project must contain a working JavaFX GUI which manages items of your choice.
 * The GUI must at minimum provide access to all 7 methods implemented in the Student Manager App.
 * Methods = Load DB, Add Item, Delete Item, Find item by ID/Name, Show total items, Save to DB, Quit.